enterstudio/docs-quickstart/GITHUBING.md

     b.
 Follow the steps to [resolve a merge conflict from the command line] (https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/).

-15. When content is approved and you have resolved any conflicts, the Information Development team will merge your pull request.
+15. After the content is approved and you have resolved any conflicts, the Developer Experience team merges your PR.

 16. Update your repo